JFrog CLI for Skills

 Search across all repositories:

-jf skills search code-review
+jf agent skills search code-review

 Search within a specific repository, JSON output: